jackbandy/ethical-issues-in-computing-fall-2025-uic/galleries/README.md

 # Books Selected by Students
+**Note**: see [the gallery at this link](https://raw.githack.com/jackbandy/ethical-issues-in-computing-fall-2025-uic/main/galleries/books.html) for a shuffle-sort option and visible book covers.

-This list is sorted in alphabetical order without book covers.
-For a shuffle-sort option and visible book covers, see [the gallery at this link](https://raw.githack.com/jackbandy/ethical-issues-in-computing-fall-2025-uic/main/galleries/books.html).
+(This list is sorted in alphabetical order without book covers.)

 | Title | Author | Bookshop |
 |-------|---------|----------|